cds-snc/platform-forms-client/public/static/content/en/sla.md

 CDS is not responsible for issues or outages with AWS infrastructure that may impact system uptime and availability.
 CDS is also not responsible for Amazon infrastructure failure, AWS, or Simple Email Service (SES).
 CDS is responsible for updating clients on any information pertaining to an AWS outage.

-CDS  will not be providing security analysis or support for malicious file, beyond telling the client if a file is safe or not.
+CDS  will not be providing additional support for malicious files, beyond telling the client if a file is safe or not.

 ## Uptime guarantee